Blaisorblade/Bibs/Alternatives.md

 # How I created this repo
-I integrate them in other repositories where I need them using [git subtree][1].
+I integrate them in other repositories where I need them using [git subtree][Subtree].
 I created this repo following [this link][Creation], and I integrate it in other repos using [these instructions][2].
 [This][3] is also relevant.